TeachBooks/mirror_computational_modelling/book/Chapter2/chapter2-3_Well-posedness_of_the_discrete_problem.md

-# 2.3.
-Well posedness of the discrete problem
+# Well posedness of the discrete problem

+Text